Jmlucero1984/CucutaTest/README.md

         return new CustomMeshData(md[0].indexCount, md[0].vertexCount, md[0].floatStride, md[0].vData, md[0].iData, md[0].indexStart)
     }
  ```
-You can pass it a Graphic instance (splines, lines, circles, etc) and it will return object to send it to the canvas in the CucutaTest panel
+You can pass it a Graphic instance (splines, lines, circles, etc) and it will return and object to send it to the HTMLCanvas in the CucutaTest panel

-5. Once yo have all your tests defined, in the Editor, drag your test script file and drop ip into the slot.
-Then from the drop down list select it and Run!
+5. Once yo have all your tests defined, in the Editor, drag your test script file and drop ip into the slot at the top of the CucutaTest panel.
+Then from the drop down list, select it and Run!

 ## Dependencies